ADSCIAN/ssalib/paper.md

 analytical framework, consisting of interchangeable steps that can be combined into multiple variants.
 Consequently, both experts and newcomers would benefit from SSA software that allows for configurable analyses, saving time in the process.
-Moreover, SSA empirical nature relies heavily on data visualization.
+Moreover, SSA empirical nature relies heavily on data and SSA outcomes visualization.
 This makes the implementation of software essential for providing users with established visualization features.

 @golyandina_singular_2020 mention some existing software dedicated to SSA, such as the GUI-based SSA-MTM toolkit, Caterpillar-SSA software, and the